 To format your hard disk, press Ctrl + F2 button and you will see the menu bar appear at the top.
-If you can use mouse clicking then you are lucky, and if you are not you need to play with keyboard.
-This is the button than can be use from the keyboard:
+If you can use mouse-clicking then you are lucky, and if you are not you need to play with the keyboard.
+This is the button than can be used from the keyboard:

 Ctrl, Space, Tab, Enter, F1 – F9.
 Arrow Key

-Now navigate to utilities and select DIsk Utility.
-When the Disk Utility appear, select your hard drive that you want to install the macOS.
+Now navigate to utilities and select Disk Utility.
+When the Disk Utility appears, select the hard drive that you want to install the macOS.
 Click Ctrl + F2 and find the Erase menu to format your disk.
 Remember, you might not seeing any button selected, you need to play with tab and space key.
 I will name my hard disk as Mac_HDD.